dusty-nv/jetson-inference/docs/imagenet-console-2.md

 ### Using Different Classification Models

-You can specify which model to use at runtime by setting the `--network` flag on the command line.
+You can specify which model to use at runtime by setting the `--network` flag on the command line to one of the corresponding CLI arguments from the table above.

 Below are some examples of using the ResNet-18 model: